 UPCOMING EVENTS: (contact info at bottom of page)

-NYZ, Nyogen Senzaki All-Day Sit, Saturday, May 24, 8am-5pm.
-We come together to commemorate the life of Nyogen Senzaki, the first Rinzai Zen monk to reside in the United States.
-A disciple of Soen Shaku Roshi and Dharma brother to D. T. Suzuki, Nyogen Senzaki's intimate Dharma friendship with Soen Nakagawa Roshi greatly influenced the flowering of the Zen Studies Society's commitment not only to the teachings of Zen but to its practice.
+NYZ, Soen Shaku All-Day Sit, November 15.
+Please join us as we come together to commemorate the life and teaching of the first Rinzai Zen master to bring the teachings of the Buddha Dharma to the West.
 In addition to the usual zazen, chanting, and kinhin, Hokuto Dan Diffin will offer Dharma interviews and a Dharma talk.
 Hokuto will continue to explore his basic curriculum for Zen training, "Zen Buddhism by the Numbers."
-This talk will take up number 6: the six paramitas.
+This talk will take up number 9: threes and threes, product of the trikaya and the three treasures.
 Doors open at 7:15 a.m.
 There will be a formal lunch served in the zendo.
 A suggested donation of $30 for members or $40 for nonmembers is appreciated.